leoture/MockSwift/CONTRIBUTING.md

 >If you find that this question has already been asked in an issue, add 👍 as *reaction* on the issue.

 ## 🛠 Work on MockSwift
->⚠️Note that this framework is based on development version of Swift 5.1 and the Xcode project on Xcode11 Beta.
-So if you find any problem while working on MockSwift please make us known by opening an issue as a [**Bug Report**](https://github.com/leoture/MockSwift/issues/new?assignees=&labels=bug&template=bug_report.md&title=).⚠️

 #### With Xcode
 - Open `MockSwift.xcworkspace`.